Edwin Willard Deming

-Edwin Willard Deming (1860–1942) was an artist in the US who depicted scenes of indigenous tribe members.
-He was a painter, illustrator, and sculptor.
+Edwin Willard Deming (August 26, 1860 – 1942) was an American visual artist and illustrator, who was known for his genre paintings of indigenous tribe members (particularly of the Blackfeet tribe) and wild animals.
+He worked as a painter, muralist, illustrator, and sculptor.
 One of his murals was adapted for use on U.S. postage.
+Deming was also known as E. W. Deming, Man-Afraid-of-His-Name, and Eight Bears.